Photo: Bella Bridesmaids | Sarah Harvey

 Like color and silhouette, you’ll want to consider which dress fabric you want your bridesmaids to wear.
 The fabric you choose should complement your wedding dress, look great in your wedding color(s), and feel appropriate for the season.

-Here is our ultimate guide to choosing bridesmaid dress fabrics for your wedding day.
+Here’s our guide to the best bridesmaid dress fabrics for your wedding day:

 Charmeuse